freealise/freealise/pitchshifter.md

-change pitch in realtime with delay time varying by sawtooth wave (Doppler effect) and possibly two delay lines crossfading
+change pitch in realtime with delay time varying by sawtooth wave (Doppler effect) and delay lines crossfading